Eight years ago, young Éirinn O’Connell’s papa disappeared at sea.

-Four years ago, Erin O’Connell’s papa disappeared at sea.
-Long after Erin has given up on his return, her mama continues to watch the horizon, her grasp of reality slipping and memories blurring.
-Young Erin learns all she can of medicine, desperate to provide for her mama and sister, and spends her days struggling to assist villagers who shun her for her crooked back.
+Many sleepless nights later, in the rolling hills of 1600’s Ireland, Éirinn has given up on his return – while her mama continues to watch the horizon, her grasp of reality slipping.
+Desperate to provide for her and her sister, Éirinn learns all she can of medicine and spends her days struggling to assist villagers who shun her for her crooked back.

 What Readers are Saying About Cabin Girl

 “Cabin Girl is among my favorite novels.
 E. G. Bella has done an amazing job weaving her characters, plot, and theme into an exciting adventure that showcases the power of faith in the most difficult of circumstances.”

 “Cabin Girl is a wonderful novel, full of pirates, subterfuge, a quest for identity, and poignant redemption.
 A great read for anyone looking for hope, adventure, or a light in the darkness.”

 – Rachel Underwood (beta reader)

 – Sarah S. (beta reader)